forkize/kayz/README.md

 As I understand User's type is Manager and Waiter.
 So it's not clear, that whom can Manager create, only Waiter, or Manager too ?

 And also, if the Waiter was created, should he login via credential data, or what ?

+### P.P.S. ###
+If this status of commit was not enough to test my skills, please let me know (otanim617@gmail.com).
+I can finish it in upcoming weekend.